 In simple terms, the NAP process is a strategic process that enables countries to identify and address their medium- and long-term priorities for adapting to climate change.

-Led by national governments, the NAP process involves analyzing current and future climate change and assessing vulnerability to its impacts, looking at who and what are vulnerable its impacts.
+Led by national governments, the NAP process involves analyzing current and future climate change and assessing vulnerability to its impacts.
 This provides a basis for identifying and prioritizing adaptation options, implementing these options, and tracking progress and results.

 Importantly, the NAP process puts in place the systems and capacities needed to make adaptation an integral part of a country’s development planning, decision making and budgeting while ensuring it is ongoing practice rather than a separate ad hoc exercise.